 And it certainly didn’t help that the whole street smelled of mesquite—the hardy little tree still piled outside our restaurants, and the same wood we’ve been smokin’ the Goode stuff with for years.

 In fact, our barbeque pits haven’t stopped smoking since 1977—

 because we figure when you’re in it for the long haul, no shortcut’s worth taking.

-From slow-smoked meats to fresh Gulf seafood, watering holes to honky-tonks to urban haciendas, each of our Texan food restaurants across Houston is a way to pay tribute to our family traditions—and to the folks who made it impossible for us to ever go anywhere else.
+From slow-smoked meats to fresh Gulf seafood, watering holes to honky-tonks to urban haciendas, each of our restaurants across Houston is a way to pay tribute to our family traditions—and to the folks who made it impossible for us to ever go anyplace else.
 They’re family, too.

 We work to share and preserve a way of life that honors our roots, respects our neighbors, and reflects the rich abundance of our region: the salt of the Gulf.
 The soul of the South.
 The spice of the border.
 And that sweet smoke of Texas.

 Our Goode Co.
 Barbeque boasts tender brisket, sausage, ribs, and more—the tried-and-true family classics we’ve been dishing out for decades, slow-smoked and hand-rubbed with our secret blend of herbs and spices.

 Fresh Gulf seafood with a splash of Creole.